 - Over the past decade, negotiators at the United Nations have been discussing what best to do to protect marine life in the high seas.

-- This agreement would address area-based management tools, including a possible framework for the establishment of marine protected areas and reserves in these areas, environmental impact assessments, the access to and fair sharing of marine genetic resources, as well as capacity building and the transfer of marine technology.
-It should also incorporate modern environmental governance principles such as requirements for transparency and the precautionary approach.
+- This agreement will include the use of area-based management tools like marine protected areas and reserves, the need for prior environmental impact assessments to assess potential harm, the access to and fair sharing of marine genetic resources, as well as capacity building and the transfer of marine technology.
+The treaty should also incorporate modern environmental governance principles such as requirements for transparency and incorporate ecosystem-based management and the precautionary principle.

 - Given what we now know about the impacts of climate change on the Ocean and the critical role of a healthy Ocean as a carbon sink and source of Oxygen, the sooner this agreement gets finalized and enters into force, the better.

-- This would be the first global treaty process focused specifically on protection of marine biodiversity for that part of the Ocean beyond national boundaries (the high seas and its seabed floor below).
+- This would be the first global treaty process focused specifically on protection of marine biodiversity for life in the Ocean beyond national boundaries (the high seas and its seabed floor below).

 - Securing the health of the global Ocean is critical if we want to build resilience to change and secure the health of the world’s biosphere for future generations.
 We need government leaders to encourage their negotiators to work quickly for a strong agreement to secure the health of the global Ocean and meet the ambition of the Paris climate deal.